People, Excellence, Leadership, Team, Innovation

 Employment opportunities for all Community Association and Gateway Theatre positions are not City of Richmond positions.
 Such job vacancies are administered independently through each association.
 To view Community Association or Gateway Theatre job postings please visit Community Association Opportunities.

 |“I am most proud of what we are and the services we provide.
 We are doing an incredible job and taking action to be sustainable and adding new programs along the way.
 The City is a place that believes in lifelong learning, it is a highly opportune place to grow.
 It has allowed me to grow through my whole career.”

 Volunteers can provide a valuable contribution at the Council level by serving on Council appointed Advisory Boards and Committees.
 These groups advise City Council and provide input into the decision-making process in local government.

-Volunteers also assist with planning and decision-making on the department level with advisory groups such as the Cycling Committee and the Richmond Committee for the Disabled.
+Volunteers also assist with planning and decision-making on the division level with advisory groups such as the Cycling Committee and the Richmond Committee for the Disabled.

 Vacancies in advisory groups on both the Council and Department levels are advertised in local newspapers and also on our website as they become available.